FannyBaulu/Projet_Java/README.md

 ## Software Guidance

 Once to the first page, you can start creating your account, then go back to the LogIn page.
-Enter your information and login.
+Enter your informations and login.
-You will get to the selection of the pieces of gear you got, once your done choosing confirm.
+You will get to the selection of the pieces of gear you got, once your done choosing, confirm.
 Know that once you select a piece of gear, even if you close application, your selection has been saved in the database so you dont have to select each piece of gear everytime you log in.
 After confirming, you will get to the purpose of this software: Get the best gear out of your possessions according to the boost you want.
 Choose one of them and Search to make the best Gear appear.